Continual Unlearning for Text-to-Image Diffusion Models: A Regularization Perspective: Gradient Projection for Semantic-Aware Continual Unlearning

 We propose a method to suppress the undesired influence of updating $\mW_K$ and $\mW_V$ on semantically similar concepts.
 After obtaining the \emph{unlearning gradients} with respect to the projection matrices,

 we project out the components that perturb nearby concepts to first order (\autoref{fig:gradient_projection}).

-Concretely, let $\{c_i\}_{i=1}^M$ denote $M$ auxiliary\footnote{We define auxiliary concepts as those that are semantically related to the target concept but are not unlearned.
-Our method operates without knowledge of the retain set.} concepts generated by an LLM and filtered by text-embedding similarity to the target $c^\star$, and let $C = [E(c_1), E(c_2), \ldots, E(c_M)]$ be their embeddings.
+Concretely, let $\{c_i\}_{i=1}^M$ denote $M$ auxiliary\footnote{We define \emph{auxiliary} concepts as those that are semantically related to the target concept but should be retained during unlearning.
+Our method does not require access to the retain set.} concepts generated by an LLM and filtered by text-embedding similarity to the target $c^\star$, and let $C = [E(c_1), E(c_2), \ldots, E(c_M)]$ be their embeddings.
 The span $\mathcal{S} := \operatorname{span}(C)$ approximates the subspace of embedding directions corresponding to semantically similar concepts.
 We remove gradient components lying in $\mathcal{S}$, ensuring that updates suppress $c^\star$ while minimally distorting its neighbors.

 \mypar{Details} Given a vector $g$, its Euclidean projection onto $\mathcal{S}$ is $\operatorname{proj}_{\mathcal S}(g) := \arg\min_{u \in \mathcal S} \|g - u\|_2^2.$ Since any $u \in \mathcal S$ can be expressed as $u = C\alpha$ for some $\alpha \in \mathbb{R}^M$, this reduces to a least-squares problem with a closed-form solution $\hat{u} = C\hat{\alpha} = P_{\mathcal S} g$, where $P_{\mathcal S} := C(C^\top C)^{-1}C^\top.$ Here, $P_{\mathcal S}$ is the orthogonal projector onto the subspace spanned by $C$, and the complementary projector $P_{\mathcal S^\perp} := I - P_{\mathcal S}$ removes all components of $g$ that lie in $\mathcal{S}$.